-A young French engineer, Michel Carayol, had indeed come up with that solution, but it was repudiated by his peers, and he himself scarcely believed in it.
+A young French engineer, Michel Carayol, had indeed come up with that solution, but it had been rejected by his peers, and he himself scarcely believed in it.
 On September 19, 1967, an emergency meeting was called at the CEA to discuss William Cook's revelation.
-This time, the road was clear...The French H-bomb exploded at Fangataufa, in the Pacific, less than a year later, on August 8, 1968, and remained one of the greatest prides of Charles de Gaulle.
+This time, the road was clear...The French H-bomb exploded at Fangataufa, in the Pacific, less than a year later, on August 8, 1968, and remained one of the greatest boasts of Charles de Gaulle.

-Of course, this story gives a big slap in the face to the theory of an exclusive [French] "national path" in access to French nuclear weapons.
+Of course, this story is a big slap in the face to the theory of an exclusively [French] "national path" to French nuclear weapons.
 Moreover, when Maurice Schumann, Alain Peyrefitte's successor in the ministerial oversight of the CEA, informed Charles de Gaulle of the British contribution, the latter "almost had a stroke."* Quite a few mysteries remain, however, concerning this episode.
-It would be especially important to know on whose political instructions William Cook, who died in 1987 years before his role came to light, was acting.
-For the French are still absolutely convinced, without having proof, that it was the British government of Labor Prime Minister Harold Wilson that sent him in contact.
+It would be especially important to know on whose political instructions William Cook, who died in 1987, years before his role came to light, was acting.
+For the French are still absolutely convinced, without having proof, that it was the British government of Labor Prime Minister Harold Wilson that sent him.
 Let us recall that at the time, Charles de Gaulle had just decided to withdraw France from NATO, and that he was opposed to British entry to the Common Market.
-But if London hoped to make the general soften with the gift of the H-bomb, it was a bad calculation.
+But if London hoped to soften him up with the gift of the H-bomb, it was a bad calculation.
 Five months after the explosion of Fangataufa, he renewed his opposition!
 So ungrateful....